preservim/vim-pencil/README.markdown

-For example, if editing a file of type ‘markdown’ and you enter Insert mode from inside a `markdownFencedCodeBlock` highlight group, then Vim’s autoformat will _not_ be activated.
+For example, if editing a file of type ‘markdown’ and you enter Insert mode from inside a `markdownFencedCodeBlock` highlight group, then Vim’s autoformat will be suspended for the Insert.

-The whitelist will override the blacklist and allow Vim’s autoformat to be activated if text that would normally be blacklisted doesn’t dominate the entire line.
+The whitelist will override the blacklist and allow Vim’s autoformat to be avoid suspension if text that would normally be blacklisted doesn’t dominate the entire line.
 This allows autoformat to work with `inline` code and links.

 ### Auto-detecting wrap mode